mdlincoln/mdlincoln.github.io/_posts/2017-11-17-only-connect-mcn.md

 [w3c]: https://www.w3.org/community/art/

 While one could grumble that this sets up a catch-22, it's hard to disagree with the assessment that MCN and the musetech community still doesn't seem ready to dive into the weeds about growing a _community of practice for building digital services and infrastructure that crosses institutional boundaries_.
-There were many presentations on lovely systems being constructed to serve institutional needs (both staff-facing and visitor-facing)... but little discussion of what components of those systems could be re-deployed by sibling institutions for their own uses.
+There were many presentations on lovely systems being constructed to serve institutional needs (both staff-facing and visitor-facing).
+But there was little discussion of what components of those systems could be re-deployed by sibling institutions for their own uses.

 [ch_api]: https://labs.cooperhewitt.org/2014/the-api-at-the-center-of-the-museum/

 This was a fascinating inversion of the drumbeat of the conference, which was "find out what your audience/visitors/users actually want."
-If it's crucial to acknowledge that "you are not your visitors", it's likewise important to recognize that visitors are not the only (or even the most predominant) users of your digital systems.
+If it's crucial to acknowledge that "you are not your visitors," it's likewise important to recognize that visitors are not the only (or even the most predominant) users of your digital systems.
 What should my services look like when my own museum and staff are the users?[^2] What should my services look like when other museums are my users?
 How do I support visitors and users who don't view my museum as the extent of the known universe, but want to aggregate my collections with other institutions?

-[^2]: [See Cooper Hewitt Labs on dogfooding their API][ch_api]
+[^2]: [See Cooper Hewitt Labs on dogfooding their API.][ch_api]

 If MCN2017 wasn't taking strides towards addressing these questions, you could see those questions being asked between the lines in sessions like that on the challenges of open sourcing.
 Opening your data, or your source code, may ensure someone is able to access it... but it does not necessarily help them use it.